Moroka Swallows F.C.

-Moroka Swallows Football Club (often known as simply Swallows or The Birds) is a South African professional football club based in Soweto in the city of Johannesburg in the Gauteng province.
+Moroka Swallows Football Club (often referred to as Swallows or The Birds) was a South African professional football club based in Soweto, Johannesburg, in the Gauteng province.

-Founded in 1947, Swallows are one of the original two Soweto clubs, together with Orlando Pirates, thus contest what is known as the Original Soweto Derby.
+Founded in 1947, Swallows were one of the original two Soweto clubs, together with Orlando Pirates, thus contesting what is known as the Original Soweto Derby.

-Until relegation in the 2014–15 season, the club had played every season of the Premier Soccer League.
+Until relegation in the 2014–15 season, the club had played every season of the Premiership.

-They won the 2019–20 National First Division and competed in the 2020–21 South African Premier Division, they finished 6th in what was their first season back in top-flight football league system and qualified for 2021 MTN 8 Cup competition.
-They play their home matches at Dobsonville Stadium.
+Swallows won the 2019–20 National First Division and competed in the 2020–21 South African Premiership, finishing 6th in what was the club's first season back in top-flight football league system and qualified for 2021 MTN 8 competition.
+Swallows played its home matches at the Dobsonville Stadium.

 History

-The club was founded in the 1940s by a trio of soccer lovers, Ishmael Lesolang, Strike Makgatha, and Johnny Kubheka.
+The club was founded in the 1940s by a trio of football lovers, Ishmael Lesolang, Strike Makgatha, and Johnny Kubheka.

 They originally named the side Congregated Rovers after the firm in which most of the players and officials worked, later changing it to Moroka Rovers.

 But then, on 10 October 1947, the trio decided to change the name again to Moroka Swallows, basing themselves in the township formally known as Masakeng.

 The name has lasted for the best part of 55 years, a period which has seen consistent success both on the field and off it.

 The name 'moroka' means 'rain maker' in Setswana and the township was probably named after Chief Moroka of Barolong boo-Seleka who became the president of the African National Congress in 1940s.
 It is hardly surprising therefore that the club was renamed the 'rain bird'.

 The 1950s and 1960s were a successful time for the club, culminating in their greatest ever achievement, winning the South African League title in 1965.

 Off the field, the club was becoming a business and in 1971 they became the first ever football team to register as a public company.

 That same year they were also the first to receive an official sponsorship when Teljoy began their association with the club.

 The decade between 1982 and 1992 was a successful one for the team, culminating in four pieces of silverware.

 In 2007, the club celebrated its 60th anniversary.
 Two years later Swallows won the Nedbank Cup, the club's first piece of silverware for five years.